stevef1uk/sagaexecutor/README.md

 == APP - sagapoller == 2024/01/01 09:14:26 Returned 0 records
 ```

-You will need to manally delete the postgres container for a full clean-up.
+You will need to manually delete the postgres container for a full clean-up.

 ## Run in Kubernetes